JuliaPackaging/Yggdrasil/README.md

 ### BinaryProvider.jl

 We hope we convinced you about why it is important to switch to JLL packages.
-However, if you really need to support Julia v1.2 or previous versions, you should probably keep using [BinaryProvider.jl](https://github.com/JuliaPackaging/BinaryProvider.jl) instead.
-As explained in the previous section, a `build.jl` file is no more generated after the build as that is not used for JLL packages, instead you would need to generate it yourself.
-In the top-directory of Yggdrasil there is a script to do this: [`generate_buildjl.jl`](./generate_buildjl.jl).
+However, if you really need to support Julia v1.2 or previous versions, you should keep using [BinaryProvider.jl](https://github.com/JuliaPackaging/BinaryProvider.jl).
+As explained in the previous section, a `build.jl` file is not generated after the build anymore as that is not used for JLL packages, instead you would need to generate it yourself: In the top-directory of Yggdrasil there is a script to do this: [`generate_buildjl.jl`](./generate_buildjl.jl).
 It takes three positional arguments:

 * the path to the `build_tarballs.jl` script
-* the `owener/name` of the repository where the tarballs have been uploaded.
-If omitted, this defaults to `JuliaBinaryWrappers/LIBRARY-NAME_jll.jl`
+* the `owner/name` of the repository where the tarballs have been uploaded.
+If omitted, this defaults to `JuliaBinaryWrappers/BuilderName_jll.jl`
-* the tage name where the tarballs have been uploaded.
+* the tag name where the tarballs have been uploaded.
 If omitted, this defaults to the latest version of the JLL package in the [General registry](https://github.com/JuliaRegistries/General).
 If there are no versions of the package in the registry, the script will fail.

 For example, to get the `build.jl` file for the latest version of Zlib you can run the following command: